 Advertisement

-Demiroglu said that Turkish aviation industry is still dependent on foreign manufacturers, and they have yet to find engines of the quality and at the prices offered by TAI’s Ukrainian partners.
+Demiroglu said that the Turkish aviation industry is still dependent on foreign manufacturers, and they have yet to find engines of the quality and at the prices offered by TAI’s Ukrainian partners.

 He made it clear that, primarily because of the current logistics challenges Motor Sich faces, discussions were ongoing to enable TAI to manufacture Ukrainian designed engines locally under license.